hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/overview.md

-A dropdown displays a list of links or actions for the user to choose from.
-It should not to be confused with [Select](/components/form/select), which is used in forms as a way for the user to select an option from a list.
+A dropdown is a flexible component that displays a list of actions or options to the user.
+It should not to be confused with [Select](/components/form/select), which is used in forms as a way for the user to make a selection from a list.